 In the absence of any team member, other team members can easily pick up and work on the code.
 It also aids knowledge sharing, thereby making the team more effective overall.

 Though developers have to spend more time in writing TDD test cases, it takes a lot less time for debugging and developing new features.
 You will write cleaner, less complicated code.

 - Test-driven development is a process of modifying the code in order to pass a test designed previously.

 - It more emphasis on production code rather than test case design.

-- It is sometimes known as "Test First Development."
+- In Software Engineering, It is sometimes known as "Test First Development."